matter-labs/zinc/docs/developer-guide.md

 #### Tuples

-Tuples follow the rust rules:
+Tuples follow the Rust rules:

 ```rust
 (uint8, field)
 ```

-Like in rust, `()` represents the void value.
+Like in Rust, `()` represents the void value.

 #### Structs

-`struct` is a grouping of elements of different types. `struct` definitions follow the rust rules.
+`struct` is a grouping of elements of different types. `struct` definitions follow the Rust rules.

 ```rust
 struct Person {